-Louis-Jack Horton-Stephens is an artist and award-winning filmmaker based in London.
-He was a 2016 Associate of Open School East and winner of the New Faces Prize at the 2016 Japan Media Arts Festival.
-His work has been shown in numerous exhibitions and film festivals, including those at The National Art Centre Tokyo, Modern Art Oxford, the Arsenale of Venice and the Merz Barn.
-He studied Fine Art at the Ruskin School of Fine Art (University of Oxford) under the tutelage of Richard Wentworth.
+In 2016 Louis-Jack was an Associate of Open School East and winner of the New Faces Prize at the Japan Media Arts Festival.
+His films have been shown in exhibitions and film festivals, including those at The National Art Centre Tokyo, Modern Art Oxford, the Arsenale of Venice, the Merz Barn, Picturehouse Central Cinema and Newlyn Art Gallery.